WISDEM/WOMBAT/docs/source/API/core.md

 # Simulation Core Classes

-There are a variety of components that enable a simulation to be run, from the environmen to the management of repairs to the servicing equipment.
+There are a variety of components that enable a simulation to be run, from the environment to the management of repairs to the servicing equipment.
 The below will show how each of the APIs are powered to enable the full flexibility of modeling.

 ```{image} ../images/simulation_tools.svg